alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

   * key/value store

 # hash or object?

-and in JavaScript, a hash is officially called an
+In JavaScript, a hash is officially called an object.

-  * object

 > This is confusing since in every other computer language, "hash" and "object" are quite different things.

+## Object-Oriented Programming

+* Just using an object as a key-value store does not make your code *object-oriented*.
+* For OOP you need a few extra features, especially the keywords `new` and `this` and `class`
+* We discuss OOP in a separate [OO_JS](../javascript/oo_js) lesson

-# Setting and Getting Hash Values with square brackets
+# Setting and Getting Object Values with square brackets

 ```js
 let states = {}